LaurenceRLewis/LEARNING-REACT_Accordion/README.md

 # LEARNING-REACT_Accordion
 **This is my attempt at learning REACT.
-There are many mistakes on these components and they MUST not be copied for use in production.**
+There are many bugs in these components and they MUST not be copied for use in production.**

 Working example on Netify: https://csb-ef9zog.netlify.app/